Justin Bieber says he’s been diagnosed with Ramsay Hunt syndrome, cancels shows - NewsBreak

 Justin Bieber announced Friday that he’s canceling the rest of his world tour after being diagnosed with Ramsay Hunt syndrome.

-In a video posted to Instagram, the 28-year-old singer said he has full facial paralysis on the right side of his face.2 WV men sentenced for stealing equipment from coal mine
+In a video posted to Instagram, the 28-year-old singer said he has full facial paralysis on the right side of his face.

 “As you can see, this eye is not blinking.
 I can’t smile on this side of my face.
 This nostril will not move,” he explained.